-The explosion in non-alcoholic beer options has created new dangers for recovering alcoholics struggling to fight against relapse.
+The explosion in non-alcoholic beer options has created a great choice for non drinkers but also new dangers for recovering alcoholics struggling to fight against relapse.
 Drinking non-alcoholic beer may seem like a sound alternative to stronger substances, but for people in recovery, the impulsive similarity can trigger cravings and create a slippery slope to relapse.

 As alcohol-free beers become ubiquitous in pubs, bars and clubs, the concept of non-alcoholic beer relapse is gaining traction.
 Educating people about the dangers of drinks that contain even a small amount of alcohol is imperative to counteracting this trend.
 Indeed, even a drink with just 0.5 alcohol volume can derail years of progress, putting alcoholics back in that vicious cycle of desire and destruction.

 In essence, non-alcoholic beer is a construct of marketing.
 In actuality, beer is by definition alcoholic.
 Therefore, anything presented as non-alcoholic beer is typically beer in the conventional sense, but with a very small percentage of alcohol content.
 Some drinks are heated to boiling point, removing all alcohol entirely, but they are essentially soft drinks with a famous brand slapped on the bottle.